FourAndHalf/SongScrapper/Pathway Documentation.md

 1. Wrote the code in main.py to work this all together
 2. Added necessary logging of data along the way
+3. Wrote some unit tests to test the working of the application